zenfyrdev/bootloader-unlock-wall-of-shame/brands/huawei/README.md

 Some older Qualcomm CPU Huawei devices (such as Y6 2018) can be unlocked using a board (factory) ROM's bootloader.
 Tho booting requires custom kernel.

-Also, if you have a really old device (Android 5, 6) you can find unlock code in:
+Also, if you have a really old Kirin device (Android 5 or lower), you can sometimes (depends on the firmware, Huawei patched it at some point) find the unlock code in the _nvme_ partition.
+It is located in the WVLOCK section, but you need a root shell.
+From there, execute the following command:

-/dev/block/platform/hi_mci.0/by-name/nvme (on HiSilicon)
+su -c "grep -m1 -aoE 'WVLOCK.{14}[0-9]{16}' /dev/block/mmcblk0p7 | grep -aoE '[0-9]{16}'"

-It is located in WVLOCK section
+You should get 16 characters, those are your bootloader unlock code.

 /dev/block/platform/mtk-msdc.0/by-name/boot (on MediaTek)
 It is located somewhere in first 10 lines, it has 16 symbols, numbers and uppercase letters.